 15. Sun Valley, Idaho

-Sun Valley is a quaint town with fantastic skiing and snowshoeing, natural hot springs, and locals who are more than happy to have a conversation with visitors and newcomers.
-If you want to venture outside of Sun Valley, there are tons of amazing hot springs to check out.
-You can find my itinerary here.
+If you want to venture outside of Sun Valley, there are many amazing hot springs, like my favorite, Kirkham, to check out.
+You can find my Idaho itinerary here.

 Book your stay in Idaho here, or stay in a cozy, heated treehouse!

-17. Glacier National Park, Montana
+16. Glacier National Park, Montana

-Glacier National Park in Montana is a magical slice of outdoors heaven that is perfect for solo travelers with an adventurous spirit and who thrive in solitude.
+Glacier National Park in Montana is a magical slice of outdoor heaven that is perfect for solo travelers with an adventurous spirit and who thrive in solitude.
 Here you’ll find crystal-clear lakes, abundant greenery as far as the eye can see, and some of the best stargazing in the US.

 Don’t be intimidated by the park’s size, because it’s totally doable to visit for just a couple of days.
 Check out everything you can do in Glacier National Park in just 48 hours for inspiration.